davbeek/gitinspectorgui-rtd/docs/source/output.rst

 :guilabel:`html`, :guilabel:`html blame history` and :guilabel:`excel`
   Output is generated in the form of tables and saved in a file per repository.

-  :guilabel:`html` output is suitable for viewing in a web browser.
-For single repositories the output is shown in a single window in the system web browser.
+  :guilabel:`html` output is the default and most user-friendly output format, that can be displayed in the system's web browser.
 For multiple repositories, each repository is shown in a separate tab.

   :guilabel:`html blame history` output is similar to :guilabel:`html` output, but it includes blame information tables for each relevant commit in the